dymodi/dymodi.github.io/Research/Literature-Reviews/Beacon-Localization-Related-Works.md

 Among all the literature listed here, [8] provides most comprehensive introduction on this topic.
 First, we need to keep in mind that GPS is not available in the indoor scenario [9].

+Wi-Fi based indoor localization has much in common with BLE beacon based indoor localization, hence will also be considered in this survey.

-The advantages of using BLE in indoor localization:
+The advantages of using BLE in indoor localization (distinction compared with Wi-Fi):

 * Quick and flexible deployment (compared with VLC).
 [5] (Not for that in [6]) [8]
 * Reasonable pricing.
 [5]